NiclasPopovic/NiclasPopovic/README.md

 - 🎓 I'm currently pursuing a PhD in [Production Management at WHU](https://www.whu.edu/en/faculty/supply-chain-management-group/production-management/external-doctoral-students/niclas-popovic/)

-- 🔭 I’m studying machine learning, regression mathematics, and simulation-based optimization with a focus on forecasting and inventory control for circular economy applications.
+- 🔭 I’m studying machine learning, regression mathematics, and simulation-based optimization with a focus on forecasting and inventory control for circular economy applications

 - 📝 I aim to regularly write articles on [Medium](https://medium.com/@NiclasPopovic0402)